ChristianVillalba/the-complete-web-development-bootcamp/CSS/README.md

     * `(Breakpoint)` "The code will be activated when..." eg: (min-width:900px) and (max-width:1200px)
     * `{feature}` "This is the code that will be activated" eg: {div {display: inline-block;}}

+### Flexbox

+The flexbox is a tool that greatly simplifies how to position elements.
+* `display: flex`
+    * To use flexbox we have to wrap our components in a container
+    * Set the container to `display: flex`
+* Using display: `flex`
+    * Cancealls all the common types of display values: (inline, block, inline-block)
+    * Flexbox will assume extra **control** to **layout** the content
+        * eg: default displays such as spam (inline), h1(block)... will be flex
+    * We can specify the layout using **additional properties**:
+        * gap: to create space between items
+            * eg: `gap: 10px`
+* `display: inline-flex`
+    * It will occupy as much space as it needs but other things can occupy that same line

+* `flex-direction
+    * `row` — elements will be positioned from left to right across the parent element starting from the top left corner (default).
+    * `row-reverse` — elements will be positioned from right to left across the parent element starting from the top right corner.
+    * `column` — elements will be positioned from top to bottom of the parent element starting from the top left corner.
+    * `column-reverse` — elements will be positioned from the bottom to the top of the parent element starting from the bottom left corner.

+CONTINUE HERE

 ## What I’ve learned from this project